 What is an SEO Plugin?

-On a basic level, SEO plugins make it easy to alter your website's code so that search engines can more easily crawl and index the information on your website.
+On a basic level, a WordPress SEO plugin makes it easy to alter your website's code so that search engines can more easily crawl and index the information on your website.

 These plugins operate by providing an interface for easily performing basic tasks such as: